 Shift register to track the rejected parts.
 This will move the bits with each pulse of the encoder.
 Note that the ‘V’ memory is used because it is memory retentive.

 This will look at the bit in front of the reject station.
-We can measure and count off the length (conveyor) and then find out what the bit location will be at the reject location.
+We can measure and count off the length (conveyor) and then determine the bit location at the reject location.

 Test the PLC program:

 Test the program with a simulator or actual machine.
 Make modifications as necessary.
 Remember to follow up after a time frame to see if any problems arise that need to be addressed with the program.

 Notes: Sometimes, you can use multiple shift registers in your program.
 This can be helpful if you want to track the container and the rejects.
 You could also use a bit shift right (BSR), and bit shift left instructions (BSR) to do the same thing as we did with the shift register instruction.
 The Do-more PLC rotates left (ROTL) and rotate right (ROTR) instructions.
 Always check the instruction set of the controller you are working with before starting the program.